BOOK A COACHING APPOINTMENT NOW

 Who is New Ventures West?

-Founded in 1987, New Ventures West offers training programs in Integral Coaching, customized coach training for organizations, executive coaching, advanced courses for experienced coaches, and a referral network to certified Integral Coaches.
-New Ventures West is ICF accredited – approved by the International Coach Federation – for the quality and depth of its certification process.
+Founded in 1987, New Ventures West offers training programs in Integral Coaching, customized coach training for organizations, executive coaching, and advanced courses for experienced coaches.
+New Ventures West is ICF accredited (approved by the International Coach Federation), and is recognized in the coaching industry for the quality and depth of its certification process.

 What is Integral Coaching?

-When I first meet with my clients I have a pyramid I like to review with them (diagram below) to help explain the methodology I use.
-The focus is not as much about being more effective or accomplished in the world (the “what” and the “how” of life), although that often can come about.
-The intent is to assess the individual and design a program which provides freedom in their being — in “who” they are in the world.
-This is what we call “developing the individual”.
-This process is very unique to each individual I coach, and typically takes a minimum of 3-6 months (meeting every two weeks) to get deeply connected to the integral process I follow.
-The outcome of this is that the client can achieve long-term excellence with both an ability to self-correct along the way, as well as the competence to self-generate to stay on track for where they want to go.
+The focus with Integral Coaching is not as much about being more effective or accomplished in the world (the “what” and the “how” of life), although that often will come about.
+The intent is to assess the individual and design a program that provides freedom in their being; in “who” they are in the world.
+I call this “developing the individual”.
+This process is very unique to each person, and typically takes a minimum of 3-6 months (meeting bi-weekly) to get deeply connected to the integral process.
+The outcome of this process is for the client to achieve long-term excellence with an ability to self-correct along the way to stay on track for who they want to be in life.

-We initiate the coaching process with a 90-minute intake conversation where I begin understanding and embracing who the client is as a human being.
-In the next meeting or two I will propose a coaching plan and invite the client to move forward in this development of their being.
-This plan will involve practices and/or exercises to help the client in self discovery and self awareness — to be able to see how they are interacting in the world — and to help them discover who they really are inside (heart, body and head).
-Of course there are many benefits of unlocking their human potential, and that is my favorite part of the process.
-To help people discover who they are and why they are here is a wonderful thing to experience.
+The coaching process begins with a [free] 45-minute orientation meeting, to make sure there is a mutual fit, and to review the integral process.
+A 90-minute intake conversation follows to begin discovering and embracing who the client is.
+In the next meeting or two, Mike will propose a coaching plan and invite the client to move forward in this development process.
+This plan involves practices and/or exercises to help the client in self-discovery and self-awareness; to be able to see how they are interacting in the world and to help them discover who they really are inside (heart, body, and head).
+Helping clients discover who they are and why they are here is the most exciting part of the journey!